 C-c C-e a Export as ASCII file.
-If there is an active region, only the region will be exported.
 For an org file 'myfile.org', the ASCII file will be 'myfile.txt'.
 The file will be overwritten without warning.
+If there is an active region, only the region will be exported.
+If the selected region is a single tree, the tree head will become the document title.
+If the tree head entry has or inherits an EXPORT_FILE_NAME property, that name will be used for the export.

-C-c C-e v a
+$C-c\ C-e\ v$ a